Skip to main content

 Marcene Littledike: We are excited to see where the rural program goes.
 Does that impact services in those rural areas?
 Can we get across the board more reimbursement to keep this sustainable, to be able to show across the board that this is worth whatever has to be put into it to give people that hope and that care?
 So, for right now, this year for the Salt Lake area, we service everything from Layton south and go into all of Salt Lake County.
 And then we have our Tooele area too, and then we have the rural.
 We may just focus right there for a while now, refining our processes.
 Refining, and not so much in our physical, but the logistical pieces that happen when you're doing a home health project or a home care project.
 We refine our protocols all the time, our coordination of care with our partners and community nursing services every month.
 I feel like we improve those things.
 We have a couple of things that we want to continue to improve, and then we'll see if this expands further.

-Achieving a cancer-free frontier through a different kind of hope (21:54)
+Achieving a future free from cancer through a different kind of hope (21:54)

 Heather Simonsen: By expanding to the area we serve, right?
 So, the surrounding states where there is so much need.
 Marcene, my final question to you is a question we ask all our guests.
-What does delivering a cancer-free frontier mean to you?
+What does delivering a [future free from cancer] mean to you?

 Marcene Littledike: A different kind of hope for everyone.
 Can we imagine that?
 All cancers?
 I don't know if they can completely be eradicated from the get-go, but the treatment possibilities are up to 90 95% on each and every diagnosis.
 That to me, is a frontier.
 It takes innovation.
 It takes understanding.
 It takes everything that Huntsman organization has, that I think is possible.
 And there's a lot of prevention things, and we're getting better at that, but the numbers of cancer patients that we're seeing increase exponentially, maybe because we're more aware, and we're getting in and finding those diagnoses.
 I think probably a lot of people had cancer and had no idea.
 What a powerful thing to have a cancer diagnosis that has an outcome that you want, and I think we're getting closer all the time.